DevExpress/devextreme-documentation/concepts/05 UI Components/PolarChart/10 Visual Elements/040 Tooltips.md

 		}
 	};

-You can specify the tooltip appearance by changing options listed below.
+You can specify the tooltip appearance by changing properties listed below.

 * **Color**
 By default, a tooltip has the color of the series that is currently hovered over.
 You can set a custom color for all tooltips in the chart.
 For this purpose, use the [color](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/1%20Configuration/tooltip/color.md '/Documentation/ApiReference/UI_Components/dxPolarChart/Configuration/tooltip/#color') property of the **tooltip** configuration object.